brianom95/brianom95.github.io/_posts/2025-02-09-aconcagua.md

 That had been the highest I'd ever camped, and luckily I slept fine.
 I met Karol in the morning who confirmed that the forecast for our summit window looked "miraculously clear", which everyone in camp seemed excited about.
 There was a slight fear of queues on the traverse as everyone targeted the same summit day, but we were just happy there would be low winds.

-That afternoon we practiced snow skills on a steep slope near camp.
+That afternoon we practiced snow skills on  slope near our camp.
 The group struggled with crampons and movement so I spent time helping out, before being allowed to just take photos as they had to focus a lot on the basics.
 That night the kitchen staff somehow made pizzas.
 At 5,550m!

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua11.jpeg">